torbsd/torbsd.github.io/index.md

 * [The creation of OpenBSD Tor Browser ports](https://github.com/torbsd/openbsd-ports/);

 * Organizing various events for engaging BSD users about Tor, including presentations, birds-of-a-feather sessions and informal meetings;

 * [Enlisting BSD-using entities](corp-relays.html) to operate Tor relays;

 * Accumulating and maintaining a list of privacy-enhancing related ports and their statuses on the BSDs, in a project entitled [Porting Targets for PETs](porting-pets.html);

-* Maintaining a set of reports entitled ["Quick-and-Dirty Statistics"](dirty-stats.html) which provide snapshots of public Tor relay diversity;
+* Maintaining a set of reports entitled [Diversity-Oriented Statistics](oostats.html) which provide snapshots of public Tor relay diversity;

 We look forward to inquiries about and involvement in __TDP__.
 Fork our [code] (https://github.com/torbsd/), submit patches, run a BSD relay and let us know if __TDP__ documentation was useful.